 There are eyelash-growth serums out there that don't contain bimatoprost or prostaglandin analogs but instead contain ingredients that help condition the lashes you already have while stimulating new growth.
 Some, like petroleum jelly, are borrowed from skincare, including peptides and panthenol.
 "Peptides are known to enhance lash follicle health and stimulate growth," explains Dr. Tsai.
 "Panthenol, or provitamin B5, moisturizes and improves lash condition, making them appear longer and thicker."
 There's anecdotal evidence that some natural extracts may be effective for lash growth as well.
 "Botanical extracts like green tea, ginseng, and grape seed nourish follicles, potentially promoting lash growth," says Dr. Tsai.

-You'll find peptides and panthenol in The Ordinary Multi-Peptide Lash and Brow Serum.
+You'll find peptides and panthenol in The Ordinary Multi-Peptide Lash and Brow Serum (which we tested and loved).
 Lumify Lash & Brow Serum contains peptides, a topical form of biotin, and hyaluronic acid for lash growth and conditioning.
 There are natural plant extracts, red clover and mung bean, in the Vegamour GRO Lash Serum.

 If you've used an Aquaphor ointment on your lashes, you may find other oils effective for conditioning.
 Dr. Tsai notes castor oil, coconut oil, and vitamin E oil can help condition and nourish the lashes.
 "These help support protection and condition your lashes but there's no proof that they cause hair growth," Dr. Tsai caveats.
 Like with the petroleum jelly hack, you want to keep these away from your eyeballs and the oil glands around your eyes.

 How can I grow my eyelashes?